 ChurchDesk is designed to help you run your church and complying with GDPR is no exception.
 Gathering of data is the natural result of your work around the church mission and we can help you do this in a easy, safe, and compliant way.
 In this way, church leaders and members can spend less time worrying about adherence to a complex new set of regulations, and more time engaging in ministry and mission.
 As ever, ChurchDesk means less admin, and more church.

 How ChurchDesk can help you

 The GDPR poses a significant challenge to churches, with a real risk of sanction for non-compliance.
-By choosing a church management system like ChurchDesk, churches can enhance their data-handling practice for two clear reasons.
+By choosing a church management system like ChurchDesk, churches can enhance their data-handling practice.